-Robin Williams serves as Assistant Director of Operations, for Ursuline College Adult Program.
-She has received a Bachelor of Arts degree from Ursuline College in 1994; and a Master of Science degree in Strategic Management from Indiana Wesleyan University.
+Robin Williams serves as Assistant Director of Operations, for Ursuline College's Adult Program (UCAP).
+She received a Bachelor of Arts degree from Ursuline College in 1994; and a Master of Science degree in Strategic Management from Indiana Wesleyan University.
 Prior to joining Ursuline College staff in 2014, Robin served as a Regional Faculty Recruiter for Indiana Wesleyan University.
 She served the first 13 years of her career in Corporate America, as Associate Vice President in various business operation areas at MBNA America.
-She then served 5 years working with a non-profit, as Executive Director of the Black Professionals Association Charitable Foundation.
-The foundation work and support over 30 universities in Northeast, Ohio to provide scholarships for underserved African American students and has given millions of dollars toward the education of students.
-Robin is prod to come “back home” and serve Ursuline College.
+She then served five years working with a non-profit, as Executive Director of the Black Professionals Association Charitable Foundation.
+The foundation works and supports over 30 universities in Northeast Ohio to provide scholarships for underserved African American students and has given millions of dollars toward the education of students.
+Robin is proud to come “back home” and serve Ursuline College.

 Dr. Stacy Blake Beard is a Professor of Management at the Simmons College School of Management where she teaches organizational behavior.
 She is also Faculty Affiliate at the Center for Gender in Organizations at Simmons and Visiting Faculty at the Indian School of Business in Hyderabad, India.
 Prior to joining Simmons, Dr. Blake-Beard was faculty at the Harvard University Graduate School of Education.
 Dr.Blake- Beard’s research focuses on the challenges and opportunities offered by mentoring relationships, with a focus on how these relationships may be changing as a result of increasing workforce diversity.
 She is particularly interested in the issue women face as they develop mentoring relationships.
 She also studies the dynamics of formal mentoring programs in both corporate and educational settings.
 Dr. Blake-Beard has published research on gender, diversity, and mentoring in several publications and is co-editor of the Handbook of Research on Promoting Women’s Career’s (2013).